 Roisin commenced traineeship in October 2019.
-She is currently under the supervision of Nicholas Gibson and Christopher Brown.
+She is currently under the supervision of Claire Darwin, having previously been supervised by Andrew Smith, Nicholas Gibson and Christopher Brown.

 Prior to joining Matrix Roisin was the Judicial Assistant to Lord Justice Longmore in the Court of Appeal of England and Wales and taught Constitutional Law at Keble College, University of Oxford.
 She also worked as a paralegal within the Immigration and Asylum team at Fladgate LLP.